kronotop/kronotop/docs/volume/management.md

 ### VACUUM

-The `VOLUME.ADMIN VACUUM` command initiates a manual vacuum operation on the specified volume (shard).
+`VOLUME.ADMIN VACUUM` command initiates a manual vacuum operation on the specified volume (shard).
 It is used to reclaim disk space by removing segments with excessive obsolete (garbage) data.

 **Syntax:**